ethernidee/advanced-classes-mod/Help and Readme Files/spell trainer readme.txt

 Spells can be leveled equally to hero level with 100% success rate.
 For every level higher then hero level chances are decreasing for level up.
 Example: Your hero has level 10 and you want to level your implosion to level 11 you only have 90% chance to level up.
 If your spell is level 11 and you want to reach 12 your chance is only 80%... and so on.
 So your spell can never be 10 levels ahead from your hero level.
 Also, your hero has to be an expert in the corresponding magic school.
 You cannot level basic Haste for example.

+**To change the value open the script with ERM editor and change the value in line: !#SN:W^Damage_Spells_Increment^/3;  [Change the Increment for Damage Spells in this Line e.g. change 3 to 2 or 3 to 5]

 Level-ups are set individually for every spell.
 It mostly follows this pattern: Level ups at 3,6,15,25,40,70 ect... uses